-- a for using the mining concession to carry out the exploitation of minerals or substances not subject to the Mining Law;
+- for using the mining concession to carry out the exploitation of minerals or substances not subject to the Mining Law;

-- b for failing to perform and prove the assessment works contemplated in the terms and conditions set out in the Mining Law and its Regulations;
+- for failing to perform and prove the assessment works contemplated in the terms and conditions set out in the Mining Law and its Regulations;

-- c for failing to pay the mining duties or the discovery premium or economic consideration, when applicable;
+- for failing to pay the mining duties or the discovery premium or economic consideration, when applicable;

-- f for grouping concessions covering non-adjoining mining properties for the purposes of proving assessment works, when said concessions do not either constitute a mining or mining-metallurgic unit from the technical and management standpoint; and
+- for grouping concessions covering non-adjoining mining properties for the purposes of proving assessment works, when said concessions do not either constitute a mining or mining-metallurgic unit from the technical and management standpoint; and

-In order to clearly understand the difference between surface owners and holders of mining concessions located within Mexico, it is necessary to understand the reasons why, according to Mexican law, the mining concession itself does not grant to its holder any right over the surface land where the concession is located, and why ownership of real property itself does not grant to the owner the right to explore or to exploit the mineral resources that may exist therein.
+To clearly understand the difference between surface owners and holders of mining concessions located within Mexico, it is necessary to understand the reasons why, according to Mexican law, the mining concession itself does not grant to its holder any right over the surface land where the concession is located, and why ownership of real property itself does not grant to the owner the right to explore or to exploit the mineral resources that may exist therein.